 She paced some more.
 She knew that she should probably just go to sleep.
 Vasher could take care of himself.
 It seemed that the only one in the city who couldn’t do that was Vivenna.

 And yet, he’d told her he was only going to go on a quick scouting mission.
 He often told her what he was doing.
 Though he seemed like such a solitary person, he apparently understood her desire to be a part of things.
-She felt so betrayed by Denth--so foolish for not watching more closely what he was doing--that she wanted to be certain to be aware of what was going on around her.
+She felt so betrayed by Denth--so foolish for not watching more closely--that she wanted to be aware of what was going on around her.

 Denth.
 She’d never waited up for him to come back from a night mission.
 She’d been working with Vasher for a fraction of the time she’d spent with Denth.
 Why did she care so much now?

-And yet, though she had felt like she was Denth’s friend, she hadn’t really cared.
+And yet, though she had felt like she was Denth’s friend, she hadn’t really cared about him.
 He’d been amusing and charming, but distant.
 Vasher was. . .well, who he was.
 There was no guile with him.
 He wore no false mask or face.
 She’d only met one other person like that.
 Her sister, the one who would bear the God King’s child.

 Lord of Colors!
 Vivenna thought, still pacing.
-How did things turn out to be such a mess here?
+How did things turn out to be such a mess?

 #